-CATWS seems to have learned from its prequel's mistakes, and
+CATWS seems to have learned from its prequel's flaws, and

 thus the structure of the final showdown follows a similar model to the Avengers, with the added bonus of having no specific Bad Guy for Steve to punch into submission.
-Instead, Steve and his allies have to deal with the far more amorphous problem of HYDRA, which now has less to do with battling a preposterously evil-looking Nazi cult, and more to do with the moral ambiguity the government establishment.
-You can tell by process of elimination that Alexander Pierce is the bad guy, but he's not all that different from Nick Fury -- which is kind of the point of this entire movie.
+Instead, Steve and his allies have to deal with the far more amorphous problem of HYDRA, which now has less to do with battling an ostentatious Nazi cult, and more to do with the moral ambiguity the government establishment.
+You can tell by process of elimination that Alexander Pierce is the bad guy, but he's not all that different from Nick Fury -- which is kind of the point of the movie.

 In CATWS, there's no central figure to take the position of the Red Skull.
 The waters are far murkier this time round.
-Bucky is Cap's direct opponent, but none of us really want Cap to "defeat" him.
+Bucky is Cap's direct opponent, but we don't really want Cap to "defeat" him.
 Professional kickpuncher Brock Rumlow (you know, the punch-kicky man) is evil cannon fodder.
 Zola is an expository prop.
 Alexander Pierce is the closest we get to a supervillain, but his power is more about what he represents than what he actually does.
 I'd actually say Cap's

 main "enemy" in this movie is the loneliness of his life in the 21st century.